Hitbox-Development/HTBX-auth/README.md

 # HTBX Auth v2

-HTBX Auth v2 is a secure, WebSocket-based authentication system for Minecraft mods and services.
+HTBX Auth v2 is a E2E secure, WebSocket-based authentication system.
 It uses **ECDH key exchange** to derive a shared secret, which is then used with **AES-256-GCM** for encrypted communication between the client and server.

 ## 🚀 Features